tril-alex/ats-mini/docs/source/flash.md

 Flashing the firmware can make your receiver unusable.
 ```

-Before proceeding, please check whether the receiver board has BOOT & RST buttons soldered, which can help to recover it.
-Also there is a way to back up the stock firmware, so you can roll back to it if you want.
+Before proceeding, please check whether the receiver board has BOOT & RESET buttons soldered, which can help to [recover](recovery.md#recovery) it.
+Also there is a way to [back up](recovery.md#backup) the stock firmware, so you can roll back to it if you want.

 ## Firmware files